apache/dubbo-go-samples/filter/tpslimit/README.md

 ### Background

-Dubbo-go has a builtin filter for limiting TPS purpose - "tpslimit".
+Dubbo-go has a built in filter for limiting TPS purpose - "tpslimit".
 It can be enabled by configuring on the provider side, furthermore, user can customize the TPS limit strategy and the return value after the request is rejected.

 ### Example